THE DREAMER PROJECT

 *ABOUT THIS EXPERIMENT

-The Dreamer Project (including First Dream, We The Dreamer, and the Practice Library) explores a consciousness-first worldview through creative and phenomenological means.
+The Dreamer Project, including First Dream, We The Dreamer, and the Practice Library, explores a consciousness-first worldview through creative and phenomenological means.
 This work is experimental by design.
 It makes no claims of scientific proof or therapeutic efficacy.
-No current evidence confirms or denies that consciousness is fundamental, or that these practices produce measurable benefits.
+Participation is voluntary and self-directed.
+If you are navigating mental-health concerns, seek guidance from a qualified professional.

 META NOTES